 2. Imaging studies:

-1) Depending on which part of the GI tract is being investigated, barium radiography (eg, small bowel follow-through [SBFT] and contrast barium enema) can reveal segmental lesions in the small intestine or colon, solitary or multiple strictures, characteristic deep “rose-thorn” or “collar-button” ulcers, or fistulas.
+3) Depending on which part of the GI tract is being investigated, barium radiography (eg, small bowel follow-through [SBFT] and contrast barium enema) can reveal segmental lesions in the small intestine or colon, solitary or multiple strictures, characteristic deep “rose-thorn” or “collar-button” ulcers, or fistulas.
 SBFT has a sensitivity of ~70% for the diagnosis and detection of complications in CD.
-Because barium radiography is less sensitive than magnetic resonance or computed tomography (CT) enterography, intestinal ultrasonography, and small bowel capsule endoscopy, it is not the recommended diagnostic method when these alternatives are available.
+Because barium radiography is less sensitive than magnetic resonance or CT enterography, IUS, and small bowel capsule endoscopy, it is not the recommended diagnostic method when these alternatives are available.

 3. Endoscopy: Ileocolonoscopy (colonoscopy with evaluation of the terminal ileum) with ≥2 biopsy specimens from the ileum and from 5 sites around the colon (including the rectum) is suggested to establish the diagnosis of CD.
 The earliest lesions are small aphthous mucosal ulcers, with subsequent irregular edema and deep ulcers of varying shapes.
 Typical lesions are transverse and longitudinal linear ulcers with a characteristic “cobblestone” appearance.

-3) Capsule endoscopy is used in patients with suspected inflammatory lesions in the small intestine that are not accessible using classic endoscopy and radiography.
+2) Capsule endoscopy is used in patients with suspected inflammatory lesions in the small intestine that are not accessible using classic endoscopy and radiography.
+Its use is contraindicated in patients with GI tract obstruction/strictures given the risk of capsule retention.

 4. Histologic examination: While CD has no pathognomonic histologic features, 60% of patients have noncaseating epithelioid granulomas, giant multinucleated Langerhans-type cells, and lymphocytes in the intestinal wall.
 However, granulomas are detected only in 10% of patients with CD who have intestinal biopsies.